-The CLIL Course – Putting CLIL into Practice (PCIP) – is a comprehensive combination of CLIL theory and practice with the aim of equipping teachers with the ideas and skills they need to help their students work through curriculum material in English, and support students when they are asked to speak and write about these subjects in the foreign language.
+The CLIL Courses – Putting Secondary CLIL into Practice (PSCIP) and Putting Primary CLIL into Practice (PPCIP) – offer a comprehensive combination of CLIL theory and practice with the aim of equipping teachers with the ideas and skills they need to help their students work through curriculum material in English, and support students when they are asked to speak and write about these subjects in the foreign language.

 Course Dates for 2019

 PSCIP I - Monday 22nd July to Friday 26th July

 PSCIP II - Monday 29th July to Friday 2nd August

 PPCIP - Monday 5th August to Friday 9th August

 Putting Secondary CLIL into Practice - Overview

 After a traditional Bulgarian welcome which I know all will enjoy we'll get into the programme and begin to lay out a foundation for working on CLIL with an exploration of 3D CLIL and CLIL in all its dimensions.

 We will explore thoroughly different layers of language in CLIL

 Each day will close with a focus on materials development to go a long way to providing colleagues with resources to take back and use in their teaching immediately!